-The P.I.
-Nixon Medical Historical Library at the UT Health Science Center San Antonio houses approximately 6,000 rare and classic texts in the history of medicine, nursing, dentistry, and other health care disciplines, dating from the 15th to early 20th centuries.
-The Nixon Library also houses the University Archives and a small collection of local historical documents.
+Welcome to the P.I.
+Nixon Medical Historical Library at the UT Health Science Center San Antonio.
+The unique library houses approximately 6,000 rare and classic texts in the history of medicine, nursing, dentistry, and other health care disciplines, dating from the 15th to early 20th centuries.
+The Nixon Library also houses the University Archives, a small collection of historical manuscripts, and medical instruments.

 The Nixon Library is located on the 5th floor of the Briscoe Library and is open by appointment Monday - Friday from 8:30 AM to 4:30 PM.
-Tours of the Nixon Library, including viewings of the rare books, can also be arranged by making an appointment.
+Tours of the Nixon Library, including viewings of the rare books and manuscripts, can also be arranged by making an appointment.
 For more information contact Andrea N. Schorr, Associate Director of Resource Management at (210) 567-2403 or firstname.lastname@example.org.

 Please review the Special Collections Policy prior to your visit.